st3sch/raven-bot/README.md

-# vhm-discord-bot
+# raven-bot

-VHM is a discord bot to start / stop / status a valheim server.
+Raven-bot is a discord bot to start / stop / status a valheim server.